UPenn-CIS-573/project2024/Phase 1 writeup.md

 ## Changes Made in This Phase

 ### Task 1.1:
-- **Brief Description**: Provide a brief description of what was done in this task.
+- **Brief Description**: Added tests to cover reachable statements for createFund, attemptLogin, and getContributorName in DataManager.
+These test files all included tests for bad statuses and tests that checked for exception handling in the methods.

 ### Task 1.2:
-- **Brief Description**: Provide a brief description of what was done in this task.
+- **Brief Description**: Made small adjustments to methods to ensure correctness.
+More specifically, fixed typos and small bugs related to variable/field naming.

 ### Task 1.3:
 - **Brief Description**: Provide a brief description of what was done in this task.